 Cercidiphyllum japonicum ranks high in the affections of many dendrologists: Michael Dirr (2009) claims that if he could use only one tree, this would be it, and one of the the present authors (JMG) finds it hard to choose between this and a normal green Beech (Fagus sylvatica) for his ‘desert island’ tree.
 ‘Overwhelming in overall attractiveness’ are Dirr’s words; its good points can be enumerated as: shapely form; nice bark; beautifully tinted, early-emerging foliage; attractive mature leaves; good autumn colour; the extraordinary sweet aroma of its senescing leaves, and a general tolerance of diverse growing conditions.
 There are no bad points – even though its flowers are inconspicuous they are produced before the leaves so abundantly as to colour the canopy in a reddish haze.
 Its Japanese name, katsura, has been very widely adopted as a vernacular name around the world, sometimes with the superfluous suffix -tree (-baum, -boom, etc) attached.

 The remarkable biogeography of Cercidiphyllum, and especially of C. japonicum, is discussed in the generic introduction: it is the widest ranging of all the East Asian Tertiary relicts, and its populations show a great deal of genetic variation.
 Despite this, Chinese populations do not differ morphologically in any significant or consistent ways from those in Japan, and it would be impossible to ascribe a provenance to a cultivated tree of unknown origin.
 Chinese populations were formerly recognised as f. miquelianum Inokuma, which has priority over the better known var. sinense Rehder & E.H.
 Wilson, but we follow Flora of China (Fu & Endress 2001) in sinking these names.
 Individual populations may however have horticultural merits that make them worthy of collection.
 In both China and Japan Cercidiphyllum japonicum is said to be the largest deciduous tree: Wilson saw trees reaching 40 m in China (Sargent 1913), and measured the girth of one with a broken top at 16.7 m (Bean 1976).
 In Japan specimens of 30–40 m are common; Ben Jones of the Harcourt Arboretum, Oxford, likens it to Tilia × europaea in outline (pers. comm.
 2020).
-For smaller gardens it would be worth selecting one of the more compact cultivars rather than a potentially huge wild type.
+For smaller gardens it would be worth selecting one of the more compact cultivars rather than a potentially very large wild type.
 Despite its huge range, wild sites in China are sparsely scattered, and it is often considered endangered there (Crane & DuVal 2013).
 It is more common in Japan, but typically found at low densities, and its capacity for regeneration in human-influenced forests is poorly understood (Kubo & Sakio 2020).
 In the wild it germinates in areas of bare soil without leaf litter cover (Kubo & Sakio 2020) and in gardens occasional seedlings will be found in bare places, such as paths.

 One of the supposed characters distinguishing Chinese from Japanese populations was the idea that in China it is more often single-stemmed than multiple-stemmed, as reported by Wilson (Sargent 1913), but this is not a useful or consistent character.
 In general Katsura is a multistemmed tree, which frequently grows in riparian woodland in rich moist soil.
 It also coppices well; Tony Kirkham reports seeing multiple large trunks regenerated from stumps 5 m across in Hokkaido (Flanagan & Kirkham 2005) and the large original specimen of ‘Morioka Weeping’ derives from a regenerating shoot (Edwards & Marshall 2019).
 This is an important survival strategy in this very long-lived canopy tree in valley bottom sites where seedling survivorship is very low (Kubo & Sakio 2020).
 This attribute can be put to good use in the garden, if specimens grown in a mixed border are coppiced every few years as they are at Worcester College, Oxford, bringing the fine foliage to a lower level (S. Bagnall, B. Jones pers. comms.
 2020).
 It can be trained to a single stem, however: a prime example of this can be seen on Battleston Hill at RHS Garden Wisley (17.2 m × 314 cm, 2019 – The Tree Register 2021).